-With approximately 18 years’ experience in various administrative roles, I have a lot of skills to offer which will not only assist your business but enhance it.
-I am not afraid to ask for clarification but am able to work independently and on my own initiative.
+With approximately 18 years’ experience in various administrative roles, I have a variety of administrative skills to offer which will not only assist your business but enhance it.
 I have excellent time management skills, excellent communication skills whilst being a proficient and speedy typist, used to working with a multitude of software packages.
 Please do not hesitate to reach out and contact me should you feel that I could contribute to your business/project.
 I look forward to hearing from you.

 Bespoke admin services.
 Do you find yourself struggling to take notes let alone produce a professional set of minutes?
 Do you read something again and again and struggle to pick up little errors in the text?
 Writing up notes and transcribing becoming too time consuming or finding remote meeting recordings are not getting watched again?
 Maybe you have lots of blog post ideas you never get time to convert into actual posts?
 Let us solve your problems!

 - Minute taking